Ryan Jeffers Preview, Player Props: Twins vs. Guardians

-Ryan Jeffers, with a slugging percentage of .343 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Gavin Williams on the hill, August 29 at 7:40 PM ET.
+Ryan Jeffers, with a slugging percentage of .371 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Lucas Giolito on the hill, September 4 at 6:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Guardians.
+He had a one-hit showing in his most recent game (1-for-4) against the Rangers.

 Ryan Jeffers Game Info & Props vs. the Guardians